giranntu/IMDAComplianceAnalyzer/README.md

 2. Open the application in a web browser at http://localhost:8501.

-3. Select the video source (YouTube URL or upload a video file) and upload the IMDA Film Classification Guidelines PDF.
+3. Select the video source (YouTube URL or upload a video file) and upload the Film Classification Guidelines PDF.

 4. Analyze the video by clicking the "Process Video" button.